-Zostavax should not be used in people who are immunocompromised, as this is associated with a risk of mild to serious complications (including death) from infection with the vaccine virus.
+The Therapeutic Goods Administration (TGA) has previously advised that Zostavax should not be used in people with compromised immune function, as it is associated with a risk of mild to serious complications (including death) from infection with the vaccine virus.

 Information for consumers

 If you are concerned about whether you or someone you provide care for can receive Zostavax, please speak to your health professional.

 The most common adverse event following Zostavax are injection site reactions.
 Serious reactions, such as the disseminated varicella-zoster virus infection reported in this advisory, are very rare.

 If you become unwell after vaccination, you should seek medical attention and tell your doctor that you have recently received Zostavax.